 How is the World Health Organization involved in the #MapMyDay project?

 The idea for the global mapathon and the campaign leading up to it were developed in cooperation with the WHO, who, along with other Geneva-based UN organisations, is supporting us with their international expertise and networks.

 We launched Wheelmap.org five years ago because we know how difficult it is to find readily available information on the wheelchair accessibility of those places we all want, or need to, go to.
 If you want to meet your friends in a café as a wheelchair user you need to know in advance if you can even get in the door.

 So we thought, “There should be an app for that!” and developed Wheelmap.org.
 The map, which you can use in a browser version or as an app, is based on the world map OpenStreetMap to which everybody everywhere can contribute.

 How does the Wheelmap app work?

 Wheelmap is very easy to use for anybody who has internet access: The online map shows you places nearby with either a green, yellow, red or grey marker.
-“Green” places have a level access and accessible rooms.
+“Green” places have level access and accessible rooms.
 “Yellow” places might have a very low step at the entrance or a few inaccessible rooms, and “red” places have one or more steps at the entrance, making them completely inaccessible.

 Places that are marked grey are the ones where we need locals to help out with their knowledge.
-Everyone can assign grey places a color, with just a couple of clicks.
+Everyone can assign grey places a colour, with just a couple of clicks.
 The week before the global #MapMyDay mapathon Wheelmap.org attained its 600,000th location, firmly establishing it as the world’s largest database on wheelchair accessibility.

 Where are you promoting the hashtag and the campaign?